Blazam-App/docs.blazam.org/docsource/update/self.md

 ## How?
 To update go to `Configure` -> `Settings` -> `Update`, if an update is available, an update button and release notes will be available.

-During a self update Blazam backs up the current installation to `C:\Windows\temp\Blazam\backup\` or wherever your Windows temporary folder is configured.
+During a self update Blazam backs up the current installation to `C:\Windows\temp\Blazam\backup\` or wherever the running user's temporary folder is configured.